Tando Muhammad Khan District: Administration

+The district is administratively divided into three tehsils:

+Each tehsil is further subdivided into union councils, which manage local governance and community needs.

 Demography

-At the time of the 2017 census, Tando Muahmmad Khan district had a population of 677,098, of which 349,122 were males and 327,888 females.
-The rural population was 535,061 (79.02%) and urban 142,037 (20.98%).
-The literacy rate is 31.96%: 41.03% for males and 22.31% for females.
+As of the 2023 census, Tando Muhammad Khan district has 143,798 households and a population of 726,119.
+The district has a sex ratio of 107.84 males to 100 females and a literacy rate of 34.02%: 42.34% for males and 25.02% for females.
+223,312 (30.76% of the surveyed population) are under 10 years of age.
+162,142 (22.33%) live in urban areas.

-Religion

-The majority religion is Islam, with 77.53% of the population.
-Hinduism (including those from Scheduled Castes) is practiced by 22.25% of the population.

-Languages

-At the time of the 2017 census, 94.51% of the population spoke Sindhi, 1.69% Urdu and 1.07% Punjabi as their first language.
+At the time of the 2023 census, 93.54% of the population spoke Sindhi, 2.01% Hindko and 1.40% Urdu as their first language.

 Health

 National Institute of Cardiovascular Diseases (NICVD) opened its satellite centre in Tando Mohammad Khan, it became the 4th city to have such facility in Sindh province.
-Facility would provide cardiac treatment services to people of Thatta, Badin, Tharparkar and adjoining areas, as well.
+The facility would provide cardiac treatment services to people of Thatta, Badin, Tharparkar and adjoining areas, as well.
 People of this area could not even travel to Karachi for treatment of cardiac ailments but now they could avail state of the art cardiac treatment closer to their abodes.
 In Sindh, around 30,000 to 40,000 children are born with congenital heart disease or with defective hearts at the time of birth, but only a few hundred of them are diagnosed and get treated while thousands remain undiagnosed due to non-availability of heart health facilities in their area.
 In particular, from Tando Muhammad Khan to Thatta, Badin, Tharparkar and adjoining areas, thousands of children are born with congenital heart disease but they remain undiagnosed throughout their life and eventually die without treatment.